Liver Region Pathology

 Hemangioma: These lesions are common, benign, often multiple, and more often seen in women.
 They are usually asymptomatic and incidental, but can rarely cause troubles if they are large.
 Hemangiomas are hyperechoic with smooth borders that look like a “snowball” in the liver.
 Because they are filled with blood vessels they can give slight posterior acoustic enhancement.
 Hemangiomas occasionally are less hyperechoic and then CT/MR is usually needed to distinguish them from more dangerous lesions.
 Here is a typical hemangioma with subtle posterior acoustic enhancement.

 Cysts: These are common, benign, and single or multiple.
 With the gain set correctly these are anechoic, round or oval structures with a smooth outline.
 They should have posterior acoustic enhancement and may have lateral shadowing (edge artifacts).
-It is always a good idea to use CF or power Doppler to show that there is no blood flow in these structures.
+It is always a good idea to use Color or power Doppler to show that there is no blood flow in these structures.
 Here is a clip from a patient with multiple liver cysts, some of which were large.
 The cyst in this clip is completely anechoic with strong posterior acoustic enhancement and slight edge artifacts.
+Make sure that each cyst meets all the criteria for a simple cyst!

 The following is a larger, more well defined FNH lesion with greater concern for malignancy.